Panniculectomy Surgery

 A panniculectomy is a surgical procedure designed to remove excess skin and fat from the lower abdomen, specifically the pannus or panniculus—a large overhanging apron of skin and tissue.
 It is commonly performed on individuals who have experienced significant weight loss, often as a result of bariatric surgery or natural means.

 The cost of panniculectomy surgery ranges from $8,500 to $10,000.
-Several factors can influence the cost of panniculectomy surgery.
-Here are some key factors that contribute to the overall cost:
+There are several factors that can influence the overall cost, such as:

-- Surgeon’s Fee: The experience and reputation of the surgeon performing your procedure can affect the cost.
-Highly skilled surgeons often charge a premium for their services.
+- Surgeon’s Fee: The experience and reputation of your surgeon can make a difference.
+Highly skilled plastic surgeons often charge a premium for their services.

-- Surgical Facility: The surgical facility where your procedure is being performed may impact the cost.
-These fees cover the usage of the operating room and other associated services.
+- Surgical Facility: These fees cover the usage of the operating room and other associated services.

-- Extent of Tissue Removal: The amount of excess skin and tissue that needs to be removed during the panniculectomy procedure can impact the cost.
-Patients with more substantial excess skin and larger panniculus (hanging abdominal skin and fat) may require more extensive surgery, leading to a higher cost.
+- Extent of Procedure: The amount of excess skin and tissue that needs to be removed can impact the time required and overall pricing.

-- Pre and Postoperative Care: The care provided before and after affects the overall cost.
-This includes preoperative consultations, medical tests, surgical garments, prescription medications, and follow-up appointments.
+- Pre & Postoperative Care: This includes consultations, medical tests, surgical garments, medications, and follow-up appointments.

-- Insurance Coverage: In certain cases, panniculectomy surgery may be deemed medically necessary due to issues such as chronic rashes, infections, or difficulty with mobility.
-In these instances, health insurance may cover a portion of the procedure.
-However, insurance coverage can vary and specific criteria must be met to qualify for coverage.
+- Insurance: In certain cases, surgery may be deemed medically necessary due to issues such as chronic rashes, infections, or difficulty with mobility.
+For these instances, insurance may cover a portion of the procedure, but coverage can vary and specific criteria must be met to qualify.

 Are you a candidate?